- 1. Lasko T42950 Wind Curve Tower Fan

 Easy to use control panel

-The Honeywell Quietset 8-Speed Whole-Room Tower Fan is another excellent choice if you want to ensure every square inch of your room feels like you can breathe easy.
-The 8 speed options offer a broad range of comfort levels, whether you’re someone who is always warm or always cold, while the 4-setting shut off time will save you the trouble of climbing off your backside to switch it off.
+The Honeywell HYF290B QuietSet Whole Room Tower Fan is another excellent choice if you want to ensure every square inch of your room feels like you can breathe easy.
+The 8-speed options offer a broad range of comfort levels, whether you’re someone who is always warm or always cold, while the 4-setting shut off time will save you the trouble of climbing off your backside to switch it off.